-As the US and China trade war unfolds and the stock market ebbs and ows on its heels, there is one certainty: Beijing is clamoring for gold.
-The China central bank again boosted its gold reserves as it has done regularly over the past eight months.
+As the US and China trade war unfolds and the stock market ebbs and flows on its heels, there is one certainty: Beijing is clamoring for gold.
+The Chinese central bank again boosted its gold reserves as it has done regularly over the past eight months.
 It is reported that the People’s Bank of China just increased its holdings by nearly 10 tons of gold.

 Gold Surge In Recent Months

 There is no question that gold has surged in 2019 due to global economic uncertainty, a more relaxed policy among central banks and the Fed, and the impending trade wars.
 These activities